Four Soviets Walk the Dog-Improved Bounds for Computing the Fr\'echet Distance: Introduction

-In addition, we show that \emph{non-uniformly}, the \frechet{} distance can be computed in subquadratic time.
+In addition, we show that \emph{non-uniformly}, the \frechet distance can be computed in subquadratic time.
 More precisely, we prove that the decision version of the problem can be solved by an algebraic decision tree~\cite{AroraBa09} of depth $O(n^{2-\eps})$, for some fixed $\eps > 0$.
-This makes it unlikely that the \frechet{} distance is 3SUM-hard, since it is conjectured that no such decision tree exists for 3SUM~\cite{AilonCh05}.
-However, it is not clear how to implement this decision tree in subquadratic time, which hints at a discrepancy between the decision tree and the uniform complexity of the \frechet{} problem.
-This puts it into the illustrious company of such notorious problems as \textsc{Sorting $X+Y$}~\cite{Fredman75}, \textsc{Min-Plus-Convolution}~\cite{BremnerChDeErHuIaLaTa06}, or finding the Delaunay triangulation for a point set that has been sorted in two orthogonal directions~\cite{BuchinMu11}.
-We find that this aspect of the \frechet{} distance is highly intriguing and deserves further study.
+It is, however, not clear how to implement this decision tree in subquadratic time, which hints at a discrepancy between the decision tree and the uniform complexity of the \frechet problem.

+Finally, we consider the \emph{weak} \frechet distance, where we are allowed to walk backwards along the curves.
+In this case, our framework allows us to achieve a subquadratic algorithm on the work RAM.
+Refer to Table~\ref{tab:results} for a comprehensive summary of our results.

+\paragraph{Recent developments} Recently, Ben Avraham~\etal~\cite{BenAvFiKaKaSh15} presented a subquadratic algorithm for the discrete \frechet distance with shortcuts that runs in $O(n^{4/3}\log^3 n)$ time.
+This running time resembles, at least superficially, our result on algebraic computation trees for the general discrete \frechet distance.